apache/ozone/hadoop-hdds/docs/content/shell/BucketCommands.md

 | Arguments                      |  Comment                                |
 |--------------------------------|-----------------------------------------|
 | -g, \-\-enforcegdpr            | Optional, if set to true it creates a GDPR compliant bucket, if not specified or set to false, it creates an ordinary bucket.
+| -k, \-\-bucketKey              | Optional, if a bucket encryption key name from the configured KMS server is specified, the files in the bucket will be transparently encrypted.
+Instruction on KMS configuration can be found from Hadoop KMS document.
 |  Uri                           | The name of the bucket in **/volume/bucket** format.